Download This Sample

 - One of the popular origins of Valentine’s Day was Saint Valentine, who defied Emperor Claudius II.
 Valentinus was imprisoned for illegally officiating marriage among soldiers.

-- Emperor Claudius banned such marriage because he believed that it distracted soldiers.
+- Emperor Claudius banned such marriages because he believed that it distracted soldiers.
 Valentinus was soon executed.
 It was believed that before his execution, he wrote a letter to Julia, the daughter of his jailer.
-The letter was inscripted with “From your Valentine.”
+The letter was inscribed with “From your Valentine.”

 - Allegedly, Valentinus was buried on February 14th.
-Julia planted almond and pink blossom beside his grave symbolizing lasting friendship and love.
+Julia planted almond and pink blossoms beside his grave symbolizing lasting friendship and love.

 - There was another Saint Valentine who served as a pope for 40 days in 827 A.D.

 - During the 1300s, Valentine’s Day was associated with the idea of love and romance.
 Birds’ mating season falls in February, which is why doves are often associated with love.

 - In 1537, King Henry VIII declared February 14 a holiday.
 The king was known as the last Tudor king who has six wives over the course of his life

 - In the 18th century England, Valentine’s Day was celebrated in the way we know today.
 Lovers or couples started to exchange gifts, flowers, cards, and candies to express their love.